quizbowl/schema/match.md

 layout: page
 title: Match
 ---
 A `Match` object describes a single match scheduled between two teams.
-A `Match` object with `MatchTeam` objects but without `MatchPlayer` objects can be used to describe a match that has been scheduled but not played.
+A `Match` object with `MatchTeam` objects but without `IndividualPerformance` objects can be used to describe a match that has been scheduled but not played.

 ## Match object